Penguin-Spy/PaintTheWall/readme.md

 # Paint the Wall

-workin on a game for a pygame competition. not done yet.
+workin on a game for a pygame competition. submitted, but i still have some things i want to add.
 `poetry install` to install dependencies,
 `poetry run python main.py` to run